 Disclaimer

-By posting information about your ‘It’s How We talk’ event in places such as Facebook, Strava and our website, the organiser indicates that they are happy for people to contact them about joining this activity.
+By posting information about your ‘It’s How We Walk’ event in places such as Facebook, Strava and our website, you, the organiser, are indicating that you are happy for people to contact you about joining this activity.
 STAMMA takes no responsibility for these group activities.
 STAMMA will not be held responsible for any accident, injury or loss occurring because of any group event or in connection with travel to such event, however caused.

-When you join a walk or other activity, you indicate that you accept these conditions and accept that no legal liability is accepted by STAMMA or the walk leader in the event of accident or injury, however caused.
+By joining a walk or other activity, you are indicating that you accept these conditions and accept that no legal liability is accepted by STAMMA or the walk leader in the event of accident or injury, however caused.

-Participants are responsible for assessing their own risk, the safety of themselves and their guests and the suitability of any equipment (e.g. boots, waterproofs etc.) used.
-Any Medical Conditions that may affect participants during the walk should be notified to the walk leader prior to the start of the walk.
+As a participant, you are responsible for assessing your own risk, the safety of yourself and your guests and the suitability of any equipment (e.g. boots, waterproofs etc.) used.
+Any medical conditions that may affect you during the walk should be notified to the walk leader prior to the start of the walk.

-While accepting no responsibility or liability, for walks and other outdoor activities, the walk leader may, at their discretion, not admit you to join the walk or other event if in their opinion you are ill-equipped for the terrain and weather conditions.
-Activities should not discriminate against any person on grounds of disability and must take any reasonable steps to enable disabled individuals can take part in the activity.
+While accepting no responsibility or liability for walks and other outdoor activities, the walk leader may, at their discretion, not admit you to join the walk or other event if in their opinion you are ill-equipped for the terrain and weather conditions.
+Activities should not discriminate against any person on grounds of disability and you must take any reasonable steps to enable disabled individuals to take part in the activity.

 Children and Young People